luisomoreau/ESP32-Cam-Edge-Impulse/README.md

 ![serial-monitor](Documentation/open-serial.png)
 ![inference](Documentation/inference.png)

-### Advanced Image Classification
+### Advanced Image Classification Example (Deprecated)

+*Note:
+Deprecated since Basic Example has been fixed and also support bilinear interpolation technique to resize the frame.*

+*Note 2:
-*Note: Here we use the ESP SDK to resize the image in RGB888 format using the bilinear interpolation technique.
-You can see the funtion declaration [on Espressif's Github repository](https://github.com/espressif/arduino-esp32/blob/master/tools/sdk/esp32/include/esp-face/image_util/include/image_util.h#L335).
+Here we use the ESP SDK to resize the image in RGB888 format using the bilinear interpolation technique.
+You can see the funtion declaration [on Espressif's Github repository](https://github.com/espressif/arduino-esp32/blob/master/tools/sdk/esp32/include/esp-face/image_util/include/image_util.h#L335)*.

 * Open the `Basic-Image-Classification.ino` file under the `/Advanced-Image-Classification` folder.
 * Set your WIFI credentials